Our strategic plan communicates the priority work we're doing to achieve our purpose: Helping every Washington resident live, work, drive, and thrive.

 - Build an Employee Experience Program as a model for growth and development within the agency

-- Deliver i-LEAD program to all our supervisors, focusing on developing inclusive leadership competencies.
+- Deliver the I-LEAD program to all our supervisors, focusing on developing inclusive leadership competencies.

 - Our supervisor training program will create and foster a DEI- and belonging-centered, people-first leadership culture at the agency.